BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 Talk to the hooded guy then get a hidden *Electric Gem* in the right rock, then proceed to the next room.

-The wall immediately on the right contains a *Genius Wing*.
+The wall immediately on the right contains a *Genius Feather*.
 Two tiles down and three left from the first rock smash is a hidden *Reverse Candy*.

 !battle(["Era",:LADY,0], "Crystal Cavern")